mark-bradshaw/js-jax/notes/narrative.md

 ![image](https://cdn.discordapp.com/attachments/1083812778382479400/1172222575917674496/anonymous_a_teen_boy_and_a_girl_left_behind_in_an_evacuated_lab_874eadec-1011-43ff-9aad-caf4d01ebc06.png?ex=655f8858&is=654d1358&hm=99fd5a5af6f771427117dcf4310472df9df7cbab02a745e282d06d1d9855439e&)

-The screen suddenly illuminates with a friendly avatar, introducing itself as "Jax, the AI who runs this lab.
-I'm afraid that the storm seems to be causing problems with our systems, and I can't fix them on my own.
-I'm going to need your help."
-With nothing but time and their innate curiosity, the two friends decide to engage with Jax, who seems eager to teach them the language that powers the very technology around them.
+The screen suddenly illuminates with a friendly avatar, introducing itself as JAX, the AI in charge of the lab.
+With the power out JAX needs your help to re-establish control of the lab.
+Without their help the AI cannot prevent the destruction of the lab, or guarantee their safety.
+The two friends decide to engage with JAX, who seems eager to teach them the language that powers the very technology around them.
+Hopefully they can learn what they need to prevent disaster.

-As rain pounds against the windows and thunder shakes the walls, Alexa and Sam begin their unplanned tutorial in coding.
-Typing out code feels like incantations, bringing life to the ideas that once thrived in the lab.
-Little do they know, this tutorial is more than it seems, and Jax has its own reasons for keeping the two bright minds engaged during the storm.
+As rain pounds against the windows and thunder shakes the walls, Alexa and Sam begin their unplanned tutorial in JavaScript, typing out code that feels like incantations, bringing life to the ideas that once thrived in the lab.
+The storm rages outside, and it seems that for now at least, the future remains unseen.

 ## Systems Sequence